Yacodo/formtools/README.markdown

 	- Push (Button, Image, Reset, Submit)
 		- Not required for validation
-	- Input (Checkbox, File, Hidden, Password, Text) -Simple creation if you need special attribute frequently
+	- Input (Checkbox, File, Hidden, Password, Text)
+		- Simple creation if you need special attribute frequently
 	- Options (Radio, Select and one day MultiCheckbox for name="checkbox[keyOne]" like)
 	- And Textarea (4 types ? nooo !)
 - Simple filter and validator